 The Yautepec Project comprises 4,861 hectares of Tertiary volcanic rocks highly prospective for hosting epithermal precious metal mineralization similar to that in the nearby producing Arista and Switchback mines at Gold Resources El Aguila project (20 km to the WNW) and Chesapeake Gold's La Gitana project (8 km to the east-southeast).
-The project lies along a prominent northwest-southeast structural trend defined by small volcanic centers which include numerous identified Au-Ag prospects as identified in regional mapping by the Mexican Geological Survey (Servicio Geológico Mexicano (SGM)), none of which have been systematically explored by modern methods.
+The Yautepec project lies along a prominent northwest-southeast structural trend defined by small volcanic centers which include numerous identified Au-Ag prospects as identified in regional mapping by the Mexican Geological Survey (Servicio Geológico Mexicano (SGM)), none of which have been systematically explored by modern methods.
 The mapped altered rocks along this trend are part of a nearly 100-kilometer-long structural volcanic corridor that extends from the San Jose mine (Fortuna Silver) to the northwest, to Chesapeake Gold's Gitana project to the southeast.
 Outside of areas of active mining, the region has seen little to no systematic exploration, and the Yautepec project is inferred to represent one of the most prospective segments of the trend.

 Two periods of geologic mapping and rock chip sampling have been completed to date.
 This work has identified volcanic caldera-related features which include rhyolite domes, breccias, and volcanic tuffs along a 22-kilometer trend.
 Evidence for a strongly developed epithermal system with the potential to host precious and base metal deposits in veins is found along at least 8.4 kilometers of this trend as evidenced by the presence of quartz veins and intrusive dike rocks, and fossil carbonate and silica hot springs deposits (travertine and sinter).
-Geochemical results from 146 rock chip samples reveal modest to strong anomalies in Au, Ag, Cu, Pb, Zn, Mo.
-As, Ba, Hg, Se, Te, and Tl as reported in a news release dated July 16, 2019.
-Geologic mapping and sampling are ongoing, with an additional 175 rock chip samples in the laboratory.
-Based on the results to date, an additional tenement is in the process of being acquired.
-Work planned for the remainder of 2019 includes further mapping and geologic sampling, drill target identification and selection, and social and environmental permitting.
+Geochemical results from 321 rock chip samples reveal modest to strong anomalies in Au, Ag, Cu, Pb, Zn, Mo.
+As, Ba, Hg, Se, Te, and Tl as reported in news releases dated July 16 and August 22, 2019.
+No new work has been conducted at the project during this reporting quarter.
+Further field work is planned during 2020.
+Community negotiations and environmental permitting have been initiated with the intent of drill testing in 2020.